renatoathaydes/dartle/README.md

 Dartle makes sure that every task that _needs to run_, but no others, actually run when you ask it to run one or more tasks.

-For example, Dartle's own build has the following tasks (as shown by running `dartle --show-tasks`):
+For example, Dartle's own build (which uses Dartle's own support for Dart) has the following tasks (as shown by running `dartle --show-tasks`):

 ```
-  generateDartSources ---> format       ---> analyzeCode ---> test ---> build
+======== Showing build information only, no tasks will be executed ========

+Tasks declared in this build:

+==> Setup Phase:
+  * clean
+      Deletes the outputs of all other tasks in this build.
+==> Build Phase:
+  * analyzeCode [up-to-date]
+      Analyzes Dart source code
+  * build [default] [always-runs]
+      Runs all enabled tasks.
+  * checkImports [up-to-date]
+      Checks dart file imports are allowed
+  * compileExe
+      Compiles Dart executables declared in pubspec.
+Argument may specify the name(s) of the executable(s) to compile.
+  * format [up-to-date]
+      Formats all Dart source code.
+  * generateDartSources [up-to-date]
+      Generates Dart source files
+  * runBuildRunner [up-to-date]
+      Runs the Dart build_runner tool.
+  * runPubGet [up-to-date]
+      Runs "pub get" in order to update dependencies.
+  * test [up-to-date]
+      Runs all tests.
+Arguments can be used to provide the platforms the tests should run on.
+==> TearDown Phase:
+  No tasks in this phase.

+The following tasks were selected to run, in order:

+  runPubGet
+  generateDartSources
       checkImports
-                           runPubGet
+      runBuildRunner
+          format
+              analyzeCode
+                  test
+                      build
 ```

 > Note: Tasks on the same _column_ may run in parallel.